Chasing Accreted Structures within Gaia DR2 using Deep Learning

 A complete discussion of the properties of Nyx and Nyx-2, and their potential origin, is presented in~\cite{nyx_paper}.
 Briefly summarizing what is detailed there, Nyx is a coherent stellar stream on an eccentric orbit ($e \sim 0.6$) whose distribution is highly unlikely to be drawn from the expected smooth distribution of the thick disk.
 Its behavior is consistent with prograde streams observed in simulations, which are created when a massive satellite is dragged into the disk plane by increased tidal friction~\citep{1986ApJ...309..472Q, 1989AJ.....98.1554L, 1996ApJ...460..121W, 2003ApJ...597...21A, Read:2008fh, 2009MNRAS.397...44R, 2009ApJ...703.2275P, 2010JCAP...02..012L, Pillepich:2014784}.
 The kinematics of Nyx-2 suggest that it is related to Nyx, and may be tidal debris from a separate passage of the same satellite.
 We approach this conclusion cautiously only because the network scores for Nyx-2 stars are generally lower than those for Nyx and its detection is thus not as robust.

-To study the chemical abundances of each component, we use the cross match of stars provided by~\citet{2018MNRAS.481.4093S}, covering the spectroscopic catalogs APOGEE~\citep{2017AJ....154...94M}, LAMOST~\citep{2012RAA....12..735D}, RAVE~\citep{2006AJ....132.1645S}, GALAH~\citep{2015MNRAS.449.2604D}, Gaia-ESO~\citep{2012Msngr.147...25G}, and Segue~\citep{2009AJ....137.4377Y}.
-Out of the 7,215 (28,240) stars in the high-purity (canonical) sample, we find cross matches for 3,191 (9,595).
+To study the chemical abundances of each component, we use the cross match of stars provided by~\citet{2018MNRAS.481.4093S}, covering the spectroscopic catalogs APOGEE~\citep{2017AJ....154...94M}, LAMOST~\citep{2012RAA....12..735D}, RAVE~\citep{2006AJ....132.1645S}, GALAH~\citep{2015MNRAS.449.2604D}, Gaia-ESO~\citep{2012Msngr.147...25G}, and SEGUE~\citep{2009AJ....137.4377Y}.
+Out of the 9,379 (22,296) stars in the high-purity (canonical) sample, we find cross matches for 4,255 (10,309).
 We histogram each star's metallicity $Z$ in \Fig{fig:Z_distributions}.
-A star is associated with a given component if the mixture analysis finds that it has a probability greater than 95\% ($75\%$) of belonging to it in the high-purity (canonical) sample.\footnote{We lower the cut for the canonical sample because fewer stars are exclusively associated to a single Gaussian with a probability higher than 95\% as a result of the lager number of components.} The Halo peaks at $Z \sim -1.1$ in the high-purity sample, with large dispersion and a long tail towards more metal-poor stars.
+A star is associated with a given component if the mixture analysis finds that it has a probability greater than 95\% of belonging to it in the high-purity or canonical samples.
+The Halo has a mean at $Z \sim -1.3$ in the high-purity sample, with large dispersion and a long tail towards more metal-poor stars.